collinewait/todo_live_view/README.md

 # TodoLiveView

 A simple todo list application that demonstrates the power and simplicity of Phoenix LiveView.
-I used it in [this blog post](https://medium.com/@collinewait17/how-to-build-a-phoenix-liveview-todo-list-app-with-testing-db0140c0e20b).
+I used it in [this blog post on medium](https://medium.com/@collinewait17/how-to-build-a-phoenix-liveview-todo-list-app-with-testing-db0140c0e20b).
+I later published the blog post [here on dev.to](https://dev.to/collinewait/how-to-build-a-phoenix-liveview-todo-list-app-with-testing-29n4) and added a canonical link to the medium post.

 This app allows users to add, mark as complete, and delete tasks in real-time.
 It has filters that display all, completed, and active tasks as shown in the gif below.